Magnificent, marvellous, magical and momentous…it’s Mardi Gras!

 Aussie LGBTQIA+ influencers such as The Veronica’s sister Lisa Origiliasso, SIA and Troye Sivan actively promote their support through their posts shared and social movements, in which they represent and support.

 Equal representation of all individuals is imperative in educating, promoting diversity and social equality.
 It’s important to remember how we can support the LGBTQIA+ community beyond a rainbow photo and a witty caption.

 The community and content creation

 When creating content, ‘nothing about us without us’ are words to remember, by partnering with members of the community to be involved in the research, in front of the camera and providing feedback on content.
 Real human stories and information should be shared in our content to keep it authentic and inclusively spread awareness.

 Furthermore, we can show our support through donating to organisations such as Minus18 and the Equality Project that are changing the lives of youth in Australia and providing support for the community.

 How social media platforms are considering inclusivity

 Through social media, these organisations and influencers use their platforms to lift awareness, share information and raise funds.
-Throughout the year we must stand together and show our support for diversity to extend the conversation beyond this Mardi Gras festival.
-As leaders of change on social media, we have the opportunity to make noise and be the voices of this movement.
+We must stand together and show our support for diversity to extend the conversation beyond this Mardi Gras festival and create socially inclusive content all year round.
+As leaders of change on social media, As the best Content Marketing Agency in Sydney, we have the opportunity to make noise and be the voices of this movement.